Technigo/project-survey/README.md

-# Survey form with React
+# React Portfolio

-Project Survey

-This project was to create a a Typeform-like survey to collect data from your users.
+Project Survey week 6 at Technigo bootcamp.
+A Typeform-like survey to collect data from your users built in React.

-What I learned
-✓ What the purpose of state in React is.

-✓ How to use the `useState` hook in React.

-✓ How to connect HTML form inputs to state.

-✓ How to use form fields with React

-✓ How to use state to show different components based on where you are in the survey
+## The problem
+Project build in react using useState hooks.
+Our assignment was to create a survey with at least 3 questions and a submit button.
+A big challenge this week was to transform the answears to give a result depending on how the user have answear the questions.

 ## View it live
 kristinlarsson-projectsurvey.netlify.app